Milwaukee Cordless Dual Bevel Miter Saw Review

 Dust collection is very unusual with this saw—as are the bottom-mounted slide rails.
 Because the rails slide out from the bottom of the saw, the dust port is at a lengthy fixed distance from the blade.
-Milwaukee created a chute that funnels the sawdust from the blade, along this chute, and into the dust bag.
-At first we thought there was no way this could be effective, but the bag captured a considerable amount.
+The Milwaukee 2734-21HD uses a chute which funnels the sawdust from the blade, along this chute, and into the dust bag.
+At first, we thought there was no way this could be effective, but the bag captured a considerable amount.
 With dust collection, it was even more impressive.
 Make no mistake, you’re going to leave a ton of dust around the saw and on the ground if you just use it with the included bag.
 Many won’t care much about this, but it’s good to note in case you’re planning to use this saw indoors without dust collection.

 One last note here is that Milwaukee went through great lengths to design their cordless miter saw to be portable.
 They seemed to cut out a lot of weight by using fancy grids and struts across much of the metal.
 You can see this especially around the saw arm and the base.
 One unfortunate consequence of this is that this saw is a veritable dust magnet.
 After just a few cuts there was dust trapped in just about every crevice imaginable.
 A good practice is going to be blowing this saw off with a compressor at the end of the day.
 If you want to keep it clean, you won’t have much choice.
 Vacuuming it takes too much time due to all the nooks and crannies.

 We did use the new Milwaukee cordless miter saw to cut some Pergo Outlast laminate flooring, but we kept the saw outside to minimize dust issues.
 It cut cleanly—even using the included blade.